Jeff-Moorhead/musictheorpy/README.md

 ```

 In addition, you can access all the notes in the scale through the
-object's `notes` attribute, which provides a tuple of strings representing
+object's notes attribute, which provides a tuple of strings representing
 all the notes in the scale.
-Finally, `Scale` objects implement the
+Finally, Scale objects implement the
 `__getitem__` and `__contains__` magic methods.
 The `__getitem__` method
 allows lookup of notes in a scale by degree name.
 Valid degree names are
-TONIC, SUPERTONIC, MEDIANT, SUBDOMINANT, DOMINANT, SUBMEDIANT, and
+tonic, supertonic, mediant, subdominant, dominant, submediant, and
-LEADING TONE.
-Note that degree names must be all uppercase.
+leading tone.
 For example,
 ```
 >>> a_major = Scale('A major')
 >>> a_major['tonic']